triton-inference-server/perf_analyzer/genai-perf/README.md

 batch size is always `1`).
 Each request includes the inputs for one individual inference.
-Other modes such as the [embeddings](docs/embeddings.md) and [rankings](docs/rankings.md) endpoints support client-side batching, where `--batch-size N` means that each request sent will include the inputs for `N` separate inferences, allowing them to be processed together.
+Other modes such as the [embeddings](docs/embeddings.md) and [rankings](docs/rankings.md) endpoints support client-side batching, where `--batch-size-text N` means that each request sent will include the inputs for `N` separate inferences, allowing them to be processed together.

 </br>